Biliary Atresia

 What happens after surgery?

 The aim of treatment after surgery is to encourage normal growth and development.
-If bile flow is good, the child is given a regular diet.
-If tests show that bile flow is reduced, a low-fat diet and vitamin supplements will be required, since the absorption of fats and vitamins is impaired.
+If bile flow is good, the child is given a regular diet and is closely monitored for appropriate growth, development, and vitamin levels.
+If tests show that bile flow is reduced, increased calories and vitamin supplements will be required, since the absorption of fats and vitamins is impaired.

 Without successful treatment, few children with biliary atresia live beyond age two.
 In some cases, where the Kasai procedure is completely successful, the child may recover and live a normal life.
 However, in most cases, even when surgery is successful, patients will suffer gradual damage to the liver.
 These children will need specialized medical care throughout their lives, and many will ultimately need a liver transplant.